Longtown, Cumbria, England

 Bedroom 1 - A large double bedroom with exposed wooden beams and an en-suite bathroom.

-Bedroom 2 - A large en-suite bedroom with four-poster bed and exposed wooden beams.
+Bedroom 2 - A large en-suite bedroom with exposed wooden beams.

 The tower was built in 1584, by Ritchie Graham, on the site of an earlier tower, perhaps dating back to the 13th century.